Join us in our mission to save democracy

 Research Associates are the backbone of Vote Smart's efforts.
 Research Associates will be matched to assignments based on their demonstrated abilities and in accordance with the shifting needs of a growing, election-oriented organization.
 Exceptional applicants may find themselves with opportunities to help manage and develop program areas within months of their start date.

 Examples of programs that the researcher may be involved with are:

--Current Officials: The first step to connecting citizens to their government is making it easy for them to find out who their representatives actually are, what their roles are, and how to contact them.
+-Candidates and Officials: The first step to connecting citizens to their government is making it easy for them to find out who their candidates and representatives actually are, what their roles are, and how to contact them.
 Researchers for this program are responsible for making sure that at any given time, our roster of tens of thousands of officials mirrors those currently in office.
 Other tasks may include inputting biographical information, contact information, committee assignments, and leadership positions.

 -Political Courage Test: Vote Smart challenges candidates to tell voters where they stand on the issues, but when candidates don't have the courage, we answer the questions for them.
 Researchers may be involved with: administering Political Courage Tests to candidates through mailings, email, and phone contacts; inputting candidate responses in our database; and collecting evidence for and determining candidates' issue positions.

 -Legislative Research: Vote Smart makes it easy to see how representatives act in office, summarizing in plain language the key votes made in all 50 states and Congress.
 Researchers for this program may be involved with tracking the progress of legislation in several states, reading and summarizing legislation, and entering in the votes made by representatives.

 -Interest Group Ratings: Vote Smart collects performance evaluations of public officials from hundreds of interest groups on the state and national level.
 Researchers for this program retrieve and normalize these evaluations, as well as collect information about the interest groups to provide context.
 A Researcher with strong numeracy will get the most out of this program.